 Fall prevention: it’s one of the lead aspects of healthy aging, given that senior falls are one of the top reasons for major injury and even loss of life in older adults.
-At Live Free Home Health Care, providers of the high quality home care Concord NH seniors need, we work tirelessly to ensure the home environment is free of fall dangers and that necessary alterations are made to help the older adults in our care stay safe from senior falls.
+At Live Free Home Health Care, we work tirelessly to ensure the home environment is free of fall dangers and that necessary alterations are made to help the older adults in our care stay safe from senior falls.

 However, there are some additional actions all older adults need to take to lower their risk of senior falls – most notably, stepping up their physical exercise routine to incorporate some key strengthening and balance exercises that have been shown in a recent study by the British Journal of Sports Medicine to decrease falls by around 21 – 39%, based upon how much time is invested.
 Just three hours every week dedicated to the activities below can make a big improvement in the health and wellbeing of your senior loved ones: